Heirloom Gardens

 Heirloom gardens add another dimension to your museum and historic village experience.
 Eye-catching blossoms, fragrant herbs, luscious fruits, and rows upon rows of colorful vegetables all vie for your attention.
 They are also used regularly by our historic Pinecrest Village interpreters for preparing meals in historic kitchens, dyeing fibers, medicinal preparations, decorations, and craft projects.

-Learn more about our Kitchen gardens, heirloom varieties and orchards below.
+Learn more about our kitchen gardens, heirloom varieties and orchards below.

 Meeme House Kitchen Garden

 The heirloom garden at the Meeme House (c.
-1855, Meeme Township) contains hardy crops commonly grown in the 19th-century kitchen garden.
+1854, Meeme Township) contains hardy crops commonly grown in the 19th-century kitchen garden.
 These vegetables are grown from seed “bred back” to original types.
 Among the vegetables often grown here are Danvers Half Long carrots, early Jersey Wakefield cabbage, and China rose radish.
 These varieties would have been grown and saved for their flavor and storage capacity.
+This garden also features perennial herbs, fruits, and vegetables such as raspberries, strawberries, sorrel, walking onions, mullein, oregano, and more.

-This garden also features some herbs for practical and culinary uses: lovage, tarragon, dill, and mint.
+This garden also has some herbs for practical and culinary uses: lovage, tarragon, dill, and mint.
 The garden is surrounded by fruit trees.
 What’s grown in the Meeme House kitchen garden is regularly utilized by the historic cook working inside!

 Carsten Makerspace Garden

-The Carsten Garden (c.
-1860, Netwon Township) is an example of an early vegetable and practical garden.
 Everything grown in this garden is utilized!
-Vegetables grown here are appropriate for an early 20th-century time period, including pumpkins, squash, dryables like peas and beans, garlic, onions, or easily cooked-up options like cabbage or lettuce.
+Vegetables grown here are appropriate for an early 20th-century time period, including dryables like peas and beans, garlic, onions, or easily cooked-up options like cabbage or lettuce.

-Herbs are planted around the base of Hetchler House such as mint, lemon balm, and horseradish.
+Herbs are planted around the base of the House such as mint, lemon balm, and horseradish.
 Much of the food stuffs consumed by a family in a dwelling like this would have been foraged from the countryside: berries, acorns, sumac, ramps, and mushrooms.

 The Hop Yard